 Verse 10 states that what Onan “did was wicked in the sight of the LORD, and he put him to death also.”

-Onan’s sin was making sure he did impregnate Tamar when he slept with her.
-In so doing, he cheated Tamar, cheated his father and father-in-law, and cheated his late brother.
+Onan’s sin was insuring that he did not impregnate Tamar when he slept with her.
+In so doing, he cheated Tamar, his father, his father-in-law, and his late brother.

 - Onan cheated Tamar by preventing her from having children.

 - Onan cheated his father and father-in-law by pretending to fulfill the obligation of levirate marriage.